ConcernedCitizen2025/Project2025-Assistant/_questions/027-wealth-inequality-poverty.md

 ---
 layout: question
-title: "Wealth Inequality and Poverty"
+title: "Project 2025 on Issues of Wealth Inequality and Poverty"
+description: "Explore how Project 2025's economic policies, including reducing regulations and promoting free-market principles, could impact wealth inequality and poverty in the U.S."
 ---

-### *How does Project 2025 address issues of wealth inequality and poverty?*

 # Project 2025 on Issues of Wealth Inequality and Poverty

+## *How does Project 2025 address issues of wealth inequality and poverty?*

+**Introduction**

-Project 2025, a strategic outline aimed at reshaping the federal government under a conservative administration, addresses various socioeconomic issues, including wealth inequality and poverty.
-The document emphasizes the need for economic policies that promote self-reliance, reduce government dependency, and stimulate economic growth.
-The approach to tackling wealth inequality and poverty is rooted in free-market principles, with a focus on reducing regulations, cutting taxes, and minimizing the role of the federal government in social welfare programs.
+Project 2025, a strategic outline aimed at reshaping the federal government under a conservative administration, addresses socioeconomic issues, including wealth inequality and poverty.
+The document emphasizes economic policies that promote self-reliance, reduce government dependency, and stimulate economic growth.
+Its approach to wealth inequality and poverty is rooted in free-market principles, focusing on reducing regulations, cutting taxes, and minimizing the federal government's role in social welfare programs.

 ### Reducing Regulations and Promoting Economic Growth